colleen-davies/CourseraDataProject/CodeBook.md

     of applying a FFT to the body Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.

-The descriptions above were based on the “features\_info.txt” file provided by the study authors with the data set.
-The units were based on a combination of the two units provided in the study authors’ “README.txt” and the “features\_info.txt” description.
+The descriptions above were based on the features\_info file provided by the study authors with the data set.
+The units were based on a combination of the units provided in the study authors’ README and the features\_info description.
 We note that the base units for accelerometer measurements are standard gravity units (g), while the base units for gyroscope measurements are radians per second (rad/s).
 Since the Jerk signals are produced by deriving these measurements in time, then the units for accelerometer Jerk signals are g/s and the units for gyroscope Jerk signals are rad/s<sup>2</sup>.
 Finally, we note that taking the mean, standard deviation, magnitude, and Fast Fourier Transform of measurements preserves units \[2\].

 Reference:
 ----------